devseckobz/SSH-SLOWDNS-INSTALLER/README.md

 * Debian 9
 * Debian 10

-Installation is very easy login to your VPS and run the installer.
+Installation is very easy, login to your VPS and run the installer.
 The script will generate default ssh user and it will secure your server 💪 !

 RUN : ✨ `wget https://github.com/devseckobz/SSH-SLOWDNS-INSTALLER/raw/main/sshdns; chmod +x sshdns; ./sshdns` ✨